-The primary outcome for this evaluation will be offending and victimhood, measured using local police force data.
-The exact operationalisation of this outcome measure requires additional time to develop with the police forces involved, and so at this stage, our list of outcome measures is somewhat speculative, however, it is likely to include some or all of;
+The exact operationalisation of this outcome measure requires additional time to develop with the police force involved, and so at this stage, our list of outcome measures is somewhat speculative, however, it is likely to include some or all of;

-- Contact with the police (binary) that leads to an informal disposal - Contact with the police that leads to a caution (binary) - Contact with the police that leads to Outcome 22, deferred prosecution (binary)
+- Contact with the police (binary) that leads to an informal disposal - Contact with the police that leads to a caution (binary) - Contact with the police that leads to an arrest (binary) - Contact with the police that leads to Outcome 22, deferred prosecution (binary)

 These variables, or similarly constructed variables, are collected by individual police forces, but not (for the most part) linked to the Police National Computer.
 As such, we propose to work closely with partner forces to extract usable versions of these data.
-We anticipate substantial variation between police forces in the way that these data are collected, but because we are already stratifying treatment randomisation at the school level, this variation will be balanced between treatment and control groups when we move to the larger efficacy trial across multiple forces (and thus avoid systematic bias due to disparate measurement and measurement error between forces).
+We anticipate substantial variation between police forces in the way that these data are collected.
+As such, it will be important to stratify randomisation in the efficacy trial at the level of the police force in order to avoid systematic bias associated with disparate measurement and measurement error.
+In the case of the internal pilot, stratification grouping of 1 is implied, as we are only working with a single police force in this case.

-Secondary outcomes measure
+Secondary outcomes measures

 Our secondary outcomes (subject to change in the scoping/mapping/in-depth phase) are currently (1) students' trust and confidence in police, (2) students' feelings of safety, and (3) exclusions/absences from school.
-Secondary outcomes measures will be collected primarily through student surveys and administrative data collected from schools.
+Secondary outcome measures will be collected through student surveys and administrative data collected from schools.
 These are likely to include;